 We strongly advise you not to travel to Libya because of the unsettled security situation and the high threat of terrorist attack and kidnapping.
 Terrorist attacks could occur at anytime and anywhere in Libya, including at places frequented by foreigners.
 Australians who choose to remain in Libya should ensure that they have appropriate personal security measures in place.
 You should pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 Acts of terrorism in Libya are frequent and are primarily conducted by extremist militia groups, including former regime loyalists, nationalists and religious extremist groups.
-Acts of terrorism occur throughout Libya, most notably in the region around Benghazi, but also in the southern desert regions and Tripoli.
+Attacks occur throughout Libya, most notably in the region around Benghazi, but also in the southern desert regions and Tripoli.
 Terrorists may use small arms, rocket-propelled grenades or improvised explosive devices in attacks.
-Attacks typically target Libyan Government or security targets and more recently have increasingly targeted Western interests, in particular diplomatic and international non-government organisations.
+Attacks typically target Libyan Government or security interests and increasingly, Western interests, in particular diplomatic and international non-government organisations.

 Recent attacks on Western interests include: